From embroidery

 Madeira wine

-If Madeira has its craftsmen, it also has its farmers, and even more, its wine growers.
-Wine production is greatly facilitated by the mineral richness of the island's volcanic soils but also by a climate favourable to the cultivation of vines.
-With various grape varieties imported from the four corners of the world, the diversity of wine production is impressive: sercial (dry), verdelho (semi-dry), boal (semi-sweet), malvasia (sweet) and tinta negra (dry, semi-dry, semi-sweet and sweet).
-These are all sweets to be enjoyed as a table wine, aperitif or digestive.
-It is possible to buy a few bottles directly from some of the island's wineries, but it is in Funchal that you will find the majority of wineries and shops
+If Madeira has its craftsmen, it also has its farmers, and even more, its winegrowers.
+Wine production is greatly facilitated by the mineral richness of the island's volcanic soils, as well as by a climate conducive to vine-growing.
+With a variety of grape varieties imported from all over the world, the diversity of wine production is impressive: sercial (dry), verdelho (semi-dry), boal (semi-sweet), malvasia (sweet) and tinta negra (dry, semi-dry, semi-sweet and sweet).
+These sweet wines can be enjoyed as table wines, aperitifs or digestifs.
+It's possible to buy a few bottles directly from some of the island's wineries, but the majority of wineries and stores are located in Funchal.

 Exotic flowers